4 minute read

 Note that this is only suggested for women who aren’t expecting.
 Because spearmint tea can theoretically decrease testosterone, it’s not recommended for men or pregnant women.

-If you’ve struggled with your hormonal acne and other lifestyle changes haven’t made a difference, you might consider this more powerful prescription option.
-Spironolactone is a mild diuretic pill normally used for high blood pressure.
+If you’ve struggled with your hormonal acne and other lifestyle changes haven’t made a difference, you might consider this prescription option.
+Spironolactone is a mild diuretic pill often used for high blood pressure.
 But hey — it can also limit how much oil your glands release into the pores!
-(Though since it also blocks testosterone, it’s not an option for men.)
+(Though since it also blocks testosterone, it’s generally not an option for men.)

-See a doctor in-person for a prescription; patients often start at 25 mg of spironolactone twice a day.
+See a doctor in-person for a prescription.
 FYI, as with most hormonal treatments, it can take a few months to see significant effects.

 (Psst!
 In case you’re expecting, spironolactone is not safe for pregnant women.
 If there’s a chance you may become pregnant, don’t take spironolactone unless you’re using a reliable contraceptive.)